 A short walk away, you find the Silver Dollar Saloon, The Spa at Rock Creek, the outdoor pool and hot tub.

 As important as the facilities themselves, is the lack of construction on most of The Ranch.
 Our 6,600 acres are mostly undeveloped.
 Rock Creek maintains a Blue Ribbon designation, alluding to its water quality and healthy fishing populations.

 The nearly untouched landscape means unobstructed views, big skies and wildlife migrations.
 Activities like the pool, archery, shooting and the ropes course are built into the landscape, so that they are unseen from Rock Creek Road.
 As you venture through the hills and valleys on bike or on foot, The Ranch’s possibilities open up to you.
 The longer you stay, the more you explore and experience.

 We love what we do and what is possible in our corner of Southwest Montana.
 We’ll continue to reach for the stars, and we hope our guests will continue to choose a destination that’s as notable for its wilds as its sophistication.

 Join us this year for a bucket list vacation.
-View our spring specials and seasonal celebrations to take advantage of added value, along with Forbes Travel Guide Five-Star standards.
+View our seasonal celebrations to take advantage of added value, along with Forbes Travel Guide Five-Star standards.